Access and Borrowing Policies

 Loan Periods and Borrowing Limits

-Members of the permanent ranked faculty of Princeton Theological Seminary and Princeton University, along with Ph.D. candidates at the Seminary, may borrow books until the end of the academic year (June 30).
+Permanent ranked faculty and PhD students of Princeton Theological Seminary and Princeton University may borrow books until the end of the academic year (June 30).
 Other patrons may borrow materials for a maximum of four weeks.

 Fines begin to accumulate at the expiration of the borrowing period.
 Normally, you are entitled to use a book for a minimum of fourteen days, after which time another borrower may recall it.